molebox/hungry-bear-gatsby-default/README.md

 Based on the standard Gatsby starter, this kit adds TypeScript and SCSS support with custom tslint rules.

-## 🚀 Quick start
+## Quick start

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the hello-world starter.
+    Use the Gatsby CLI to create a new site, specifying the hungry-bear-default.

     ```sh
     # create a new Gatsby site using the hungry-bear-default
-    npx gatsby new my-hello-world-starter https://github.com/molebox/hungry-bear-gatsby-default.git
+    npx gatsby new my-wicked-new-app https://github.com/molebox/hungry-bear-gatsby-default.git
     ```

 1.  **Start developing.**